matteomalucchi/HiggsToFourLeptons-8tev/README.md

 >     -p, --parallel        disables running in parallel
 >     -n NWORKERS, --nWorkers NWORKERS        number of workers
 >     -r [RANGE], --range [RANGE]      number of events on which the analysis is ran over (does not work in parallel)
->     -a MLVARIABLES, --MLVariables MLVARIABLES      name of the set of variables to be used in the ML algorithm defined 'Analysis/Definitions/variables_ml_def.py': tot, higgs
+>     -a MLVARIABLES, --MLVariables MLVARIABLES      name of the set of variables to be used in the ML algorithm defined 'Analysis/Definitions/variables_ml_def.py': tot, angles, higgs
 >     -v VARIABLEDISTRIBUTION, --variableDistribution VARIABLEDISTRIBUTION       string with comma separated list of the variables to plot.
 The complete list is defined in 'Analysis/Definitions/variables_def.py'
 >     -t TYPEDISTRIBUTION, --typeDistribution TYPEDISTRIBUTION        comma separated list of the type of distributions to plot: data, background, signal, sig_bkg_normalized, total